Preskoči na glavni sadržaj

 What kind of construction jobs are available?

-Croatia employs foreign workers across a wide range of construction roles:
+Croatia employs foreign workers across many construction roles:

 • General laborers — site preparation, material handling, cleaning